-- 3. The individual intended to dispose of the resources either at fair market value or for other valuable consideration, or that the resources were transferred exclusively for a purpose other than to qualify for medical assistance (the procedures for rebuttal of the presumption that resources were transferred to establish eligibility in MS H-312 are applicable), or - 4.
-All resources transferred for less than fair market value have been either returned directly to the client or used for the client's care. - 5.
+- 4. All resources transferred for less than fair market value have been either returned directly to the client or used for the client's care; or - 5.
 Denial of eligibility would cause an undue hardship (MS H-700).

 H-310 Imposing the Penalty